Gabaldonlab/candidamine-docs/docs/user_guide/reports.rst

    **ASH1** Report page.

-The report page Figure :numref:`report_page` provides a complete description for this gene.
+The report page :numref:`report_page` provides a complete description for this gene.
 The header displays the database identifier, followed by the information from the summary window for the gene (organism, symbol, source, etc.) **Biotype** indicates the type of gene; in this case the type is protein coding.

 The contents of the report page are divided into categories based on the type of information provided.

 Summary
 ~~~~~~~

-A **Summary** section near the top of the report provides information on the gene such as its length, chromosome location, and strand information as shown in Figure :numref:`report_page_summary`.
+A **Summary** section near the top of the report provides information on the gene such as its length, chromosome location, and strand information as shown in :numref:`report_page_summary`.

 .. _report_page_summary:
 .. image:: images/report_page_summary.png